All Episodes

 And I'm not having to be dishonest or make things up in order to hold it.

-He can't wait to get back to his Blackberry, but he cannot wait or iPhone, whatever he's gonna, he cannot wait uh to get back and use email.
+He cannot wait, or iPhone, whatever he's going to, he cannot wait to get back and use email.

 He can't do it because it's all subject to FOIA.

-They they think he's using an antique.
+They think he's using an ante.

 Yeah, Limbo's got an iPhone.

-Limbo uses iPhones and uh and uh doesn't know.
+Limbo uses iPhones and doesn't know.

 I did.